gdiminneapolis/html-320-stylin-with-sass-project-files/exercise-06-nesting-and-refactoring.md

 Do the same for page footer.

 There is another use of clearfix; see if you can find it and use the above tool again.

+### Common design specifications

+There are some repeated design specifications acroos the header and the footer.
+We need to be careful, however, just because they are repeated text, it does *not* mean they are repeated intent.

+In this part of the exercise, it's up to you to decide if something should be turned into a mixin, an extend, or a new component.